sohailanwaralmani74/utility-tools/webp-to-tiff.md

 <h1>Convert WebP to TIFF Online – Free WebP to TIFF Converter</h1>

-<p>Quickly convert your <strong>WebP images to TIFF</strong> with our free online tool.
+<p>Quickly convert your <strong>Webp images to TIFF</strong> with our free online tool.
 Ideal for photographers, designers, and printing purposes, this converter allows both single and <strong>batch WebP to TIFF conversions</strong> while maintaining high image quality.</p>

 <h2>Why Convert WebP to TIFF?</h2>
-<p>WebP is a modern, web-optimized image format, but TIFF is preferred for high-quality images and professional workflows.
-Converting <strong>WebP to TIFF</strong> ensures lossless image quality, wide compatibility with editing software, and is suitable for printing, archiving, or professional projects.</p>
+<p>Webp is a modern, web-optimized image format, but TIFF is preferred for high-quality images and professional workflows.
+Converting <strong>Webp to TIFF</strong> ensures lossless image quality, wide compatibility with editing software, and is suitable for printing, archiving, or professional projects.</p>

 <h2>How to Convert WebP to TIFF</h2>
 <ol>